Last Updated: October 17, 2024

 Options for LLC Taxation: C Corp and S Corp Statuses

-LLCs can also opt to be taxed as a C corporation or an S corporation.
+LLCs can also opt to be taxed as a What is a C corporation? or an S corporation (please see our What is an S Corp? page).
 C corp status means being subject to double taxation.
 S corp status, however, avoids it.
 Plus, some LLC owners can save more in self-employment taxes with an S corp status.
 Keep in mind that S corp status catches more attention from the IRS and has more restrictions.

 Benefits of S Corp Status for Ohio LLC Owners